 The trick to effective algae removal is using quality products that are strong enough to do the job properly.
 All cheap algaecides are diluted (watered down) and will not kill strong algae growth.
-These products are cheap because you’re simply paying for coloured water, not the expensive active ingredients that do he hard work.
-Our products have no water or colourings added to reduce algae killing strength.
+These products are cheap because you’re simply paying for colored water, not the expensive active ingredients that do he hard work.
+Our products have no water or coloring added to reduce algae killing strength.

 We strongly suggest that you act on black spot algae as soon as possible.
-If black spot stains are left for longer than 2-3 years, the algae roots can sometimes penetrate the concrete pool interior and discolour it permanently.
+If black spot stains are left for longer than 2-3 years, the algae roots can sometimes penetrate the concrete pool interior and discolor it permanently.